medic/medic-os/README.md

 ==============

-Medic OS is a size-optimized Linux-based operating system, designed specifically for Medic Mobile's distributed web applications.
+Medic OS is a size-optimized Linux-based operating system, designed specifically for Medic's distributed web applications.
 It currently targets Docker and is in a prerelease state at this time.
 Check back soon for release details.

 Building Medic OS